Last updated in November 2020

 I was skeptical whether bUnited is legit as the promise sounded too good to be true.
 There is also a lack of information on the internet.
 However, further research revealed that the concept of bUnited appears to be legit, and they appear to be a real organisation as evidenced by their Facebook page and the German online shop.

 bUited also does not aggressively try to obtain your bank details.
 In fact, bUnited requests access to a lot less personal data than they could.

 Although I am not convinced at all that bUnited is going to be successful, there appears to be no harm in signing up.
 Plus, you have the potential to earn extra money.
 I could not find anyone who has been paid by bUnited so far, but even if they fail to pay, inviting friends is little effort.

 When asked whether bUnited is legit or scam, I have to say that bUnited appears to be a legitimate company and there is no evidence of a scam.
 It is no secret that I am a bUnited member now and I will also refer my friends to them.
-If you want to join, here is my link.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.